 Notwithstanding anything in regulations 7 and 8, the Director may direct an apprentice to attend classes and undertake correspondence lessons at such rate, times and for such periods specified in the direction in lieu of the rate, times and periods prescribed by regulations 7 and 8 and effect shall be given to such a direction.

+10. Savings and transitional provisions

+Schedule 5 sets out savings and transitional provisions relating to certain amendments to these regulations.

+Note: For savings and transitional provisions relating to earlier amendments, see the relevant amendment regulations.

+[Regulation 10 inserted in Gazette 21 Dec 2007 p.
+6320.]

 Schedule 1